Open-QKD-Network/qkd-net/README.md

     B <----> A = 1
 ========Nodes/Links========
 ```
+**NOTE:** If you cannot see these 2 files, then please stop & don't proceeed further.
+[Troubleshoot](#troubleshooting) if need be, but first get this working.

 22. We will run tls-demo application alice on Ubuntu A and run bob on Ubuntu B
 23. On Ubuntu A, *cd ../applications/tls-demo/*, run *make* command
 24. On Ubuntu B, run command *./bob -b 10446*